Lingcod: Diet

 Adult lingcod are aggressive predators.
-They consume other bottom-dwelling fish, including other lingcod, squid, octopus, and crab.
+They consume other bottom-dwelling fish, including other lingcod, rockfishes, squid, octopus, and crab.
 They are "known to prey on almost anything they can get in their mouths."

 Larval lingcod feed on zooplankton, krill, and larval crustaceans, while juvenile lingcod feed on small fish.

 Lingcod are most vulnerable to predators as eggs and larvae.
 Adult males therefore guard the egg nests (see next section).
-But this makes them vulnerable to predation by seals, sea lions, and anglers.
+But this, as well as their shoreward migration during spawning, makes them vulnerable to predation by seals, sea lions, and anglers.

 Lifecycle and reproduction

-Lingcod can also live more than 20 years but typically only live up to 14 years for males and 20 years for females.
+Lingcod can live for more than 20 years, but typically only live up to 14 years for males and 20 years for females.